-But even though I haven’t worked outside of the home for 35 years and have been a full-time wife, mother and home school teacher of my five children, how could I remember the destitute?
-One of the passages which I have loved and striven to read daily is Proverbs 31—the ideal wife.
+But even though I haven’t worked outside of the home for 35 years and have been a full-time wife, mother, and home school teacher of my five children, how could I remember the destitute?
+One of the passages I have loved and striven to read daily is Proverbs 31—the ideal wife.
 It states, “She opens her hand to the poor, and reaches out her hands to the needy.”
 It further adds, “She makes linen garments and sells them; she delivers girdles to the merchant.”
-(RSVCE) The challenge with the linen garments stuff is I HATE to sew, but I do like to knit so I began knitting simple dishcloths which required little thought, and I started selling them to people with little thought on my part of the unfortunate.
-The monies simply went into my own coffers.
+(RSVCE) The challenge with the linen garments stuff is I HATE to sew, but I do like to knit, so I began knitting simple dishcloths, which required little thought, and I started selling them to people with little thought on my part of the unfortunate.
+The monies went into my own coffers.

-That is until I received the Catholic Relief Services Give the Gift of Hope gift catalog last Christmas, 2014.
+Until I received the Catholic Relief Services Give the Gift of Hope gift catalog last Christmas, 2014.

 When I opened that catalog, I was struck by the pictures of farm animals that one could purchase as gifts and send those animals to a poor farm-family overseas.
 Here I who need nothing could give a gift to someone who has nearly nothing.
 Well, today, after our Bible study class at Saint Cecilia Catholic Church in Bainbridge Island, WA, my dream came to fruition.
 I sold $95 worth of my The Frugal Catholic Dishcloths www.abc-provisions.com, and the class members donated $145 more.